INSTRUCTOR PROFILE – Ryan Slavin

 In 2005 he returned to Japan to pursue academic study at Nagoya University and further his training in Shintō Musō Ryū Jo.
 At this time he received the SMR rank of shodan from Nishioka Tsuneo Sensei.
 Much later after returning to Australia, in 2018 he received the SMR Oku Iri Certificate and the rank of Sho Mokuroku under Glen Henry Sensei (Menkyo Kaiden).
 Ryan continues to train with Glen Henry Sensei still today.

-In Goshu-Ryu Aiki Jujutsu and Yoshinkan Aikido, after 20 years of continuous connection to training under Michiharu Mori Shihan (8th Dan Uchi Deshi to the late Gozo Shioda Kancho) at the Brisbane Goshu-Ryu Aiki Jujutsu Dojo, Ryan received the rank of 5th Dan in 2019.
-Ryan now holds an International Yoshinkai Federation Instructor license.
+In Goshu-Ryu Aiki Jiu Jitsu and Yoshinkan Aikido, after 22 years of continuous connection to training under Michiharu Mori Shihan (8th Dan Uchi Deshi to the late Gozo Shioda Kancho) at the Brisbane Goshu-Ryu Aiki Jiu Jitsu Dojo, Ryan received the rank of 6th Dan and Shihan in 2024.
+Ryan also holds an International Yoshinkai Federation Instructor license as well as his Goshu-ryu Instructor license.